43 things to do in Norfolk with kids

 Budge the cathedral cat – who strolled in during the Good Friday service and has now settled in as official feline resident – can often be spotted prowling around, or when we visited, sitting on a side altar for some paw washing and relaxing.

-There’s also a labyrinth to walk through in the cloisters, winding through the grass, while the cathedral runs regular family trails.
-When we visited, there was a dinosaur-themed one including little models dotted around the building, with the Natural History Museum’s diplodocus due to arrive next spring for Dippy on tour.
+There’s also a labyrinth to walk through in the cloisters, winding through the grass, while the cathedral runs regular family trails, such as the dinosaur-themed one with little models dotted around the building when we visited.
 It’s also free to enter.